Matrix product state approximations to quantum states of low energy variance: Conclusion

 We have shown that for arbitrary systems evolving under local Hamiltonians, it is possible to efficiently construct states with variance $\delta = \Omega(1)$ via MPS representations, while shifting the average at most by a comparable amount.
 This is the smallest possible variance one could achieve, due to existing counterexamples.
 However, we expect that significantly lower values of the variance can be reached in most cases of interest, with the complexity of the algorithm increasing accordingly.
 In particular, in many models, $\delta=\Omega(1/\sqrt{\log N})$ can still be achieved efficiently.

 With our main results, we provide rigorous analytical bounds on the classical simulability of the algorithm proposed in \cite{Banuls_2020,Lu2021}, which has recently been implemented with tensor networks \cite{Yilun2022}.
 We expect that this type of scheme will be important in near-term quantum simulation experiments of equilibrium and non-equilibrium properties of quantum many-body systems.
-Specifically, we show that to perform calculations beyond the reach of classical computers, these will have to go beyond one dimension or reach very small energy variances of at least $\delta=o(1/\sqrt{\log N})$
+Specifically, we show that to perform calculations beyond the reach of classical computers, these will have to go beyond one dimension or reach very small energy variances of at least $\delta=o(1/\sqrt{\log N})$. \alv{ These low energy-variance and MPS representable states are easy to prepare with quantum circuits.
+Thus they can serve as starting points of a filtering quantum algorithm, that will further reduce their variance and address quantities that are difficult to get with tensor network techniques.
+By starting with states with relatively low variance, one can conserve quantum computational resources.
+We hope that this further motivates experimental efforts on quantum simulation, such as \cite{hemery2023measuring}.}

 The key to our method of analyzing the filtered state is the knowledge of the gaussianity of the wavefunction granted by the Berry-Esseen theorem.
-This allows us to, for instance, lower bound the norm of a product state to which an operator has been applied to (in this case, the filter $g_y$).
-We expect that this type of argument will have further applications in the study of classical and quantum algorithms for many body systems at finite energy density.
+This allows us to, for instance, lower bound the norm of a product state to which an operator has been applied to (in this case, the filter $g_y$). \alv{It would be interesting to see if our proof techniques can be applied to other types of operators, such as the Chebyshev filter proposed in \cite{Banuls_2020}.} We expect that this type of argument will have further applications in the study of classical and quantum algorithms for many body systems at finite energy density.